PersonaClick/rn-sdk/README.md

 1. Initialize SDK and user's session
 2. Events tracking
+3. Track custom event
-3. Product recommendations
+4. Product recommendations
-4. Product search
+5. Product search
-5. Save profile settings
+6. Save profile settings
-6. Create new push token
+7. Create new push token

 ## Initialization

 Initialize SDK object and use it anywhere in your application. (!)
 Remember to initialize SDK only once on application launch.